• Skip to primary navigation

 While Hanukkah is not considered one of the holiest of holidays in the Jewish faith, it is still an important holiday no less.
 Plus, it’s fun.

-Kids love watching the lights on the menorah dance around, singing songs, spinning the dreidel (which is only about two minutes of fun), eating lots of crispy latkes and fried jelly donuts.
+Kids love watching the lights on the menorah dance around, singing songs, spinning the dreidel (which is only about two minutes of fun), and eating lots of crispy latkes and fried jelly donuts.

 We even have a song called, “Lots of Latkes” that I can’t help from singing when latkes are in the house.